mcguffin/the-paste/readme.txt

 2. The media library is pastable too
 3. Pasted multiple images from macOS Photos into Chrome
 4. A layer pasted from Adobe Photoshop 2023
+5. Pasted from Affinity Designer.
+SVG Clipboard contents on the right.

 == Changelog ==

 = 2.0.6 =
 * Feature: Toggle image pasting in tinymce toolbar
+* Feature: Support SVG

 = 2.0.5 =
 * Fix: Compatibility issue with [Real Media Library](https://wordpress.org/plugins/real-media-library-lite/)